Amogh-2727/Computer-Architecture-Final-Project-5/README.md

 Some of them are listed below:
 	Microsoft Visual C++ compiler
 	The GNU compiler collection
-	and so on

 #### Running the tests

 Modify the following cmd accordingly:
 	make all DEBUG=2 MEM_FILE=ecall.mem R_PC=0

-Multiple Test cases were verified,they are listed below:
+Markup: Multiple Test cases were verified,they are listed below:
-	Misaligned PC
+*	Misaligned PC
-	Invalid instruction
+*	Invalid instruction
-	Unit testes for the complete RV32 Instruction set.
+*	Unit testes for the complete RV32 Instruction set.
-	Unit testes for signed values of the complete RV32 Instruction set.
+*	Unit testes for signed values of the complete RV32 Instruction set.
-	Nested loops : Nested if – else loops and Nested for loops.
+*	Nested loops : Nested if – else loops and Nested for loops.
-	Zero register test
+*	Zero register test
-	Function call
+*	Function call
-	Debugger was implemented along with the following modes:
+*	Debugger was implemented along with the following modes:
-		Mode 0 :Silent mode
+    *	Mode 0 :Silent mode
-	Mode 1 :Verbose mode
+    *	Mode 1 :Verbose mode
-	Mode 2 :Debugger mode
+    *	Mode 2 :Debugger mode

-Ability to single step and print contents of register, memory, display current instruction was implemented through the debugger along with a Help cmd to display the different commands under the debugger and also an option for quit and direct verbose print.
+*   Ability to single step and print contents of register, memory, display current instruction was implemented through the debugger along with a Help cmd to display the different commands under the debugger and also an option for quit and direct verbose print.

-	RV32I M-Extension: MUL / DIV operations were verified.
+*	RV32I M-Extension: MUL / DIV operations were verified.

-	Implemented the ecall instruction to provide the given three system calls (Read, Write, Exit)
+*	Implemented the ecall instruction to provide the given three system calls (Read, Write, Exit)

 ##### Authors